dinony/od-virtualscroll/README.md

 All examples are written in Angular 4 and provided in separate repositories to keep this repository simple.

-However, this repository also holds a minimalistic demo, to allow local development and AoT compilation.

 | Name           | Description
 |----------------|-------------------------------------
 | [od-vsstatic](https://github.com/dinony/od-vsstatic) / [Demo](https://dinony.github.io/od-vsstatic/)     | Static example with 10k cells.
 Ideal for performance analysis and GC testing